 “Now look at me.
 All the old guard is long gone.
 I can hardly scrape together enough pulses that register nowadays to get a decent game of pinochle.
 Too much whiskey, too much cholesterol, the old ape pack is just about history.
 Nobody left,” he said quietly and wistfully.

 I felt a bit uncomfortable, I was just a young cub trying to get a story published on deadline and didn't really know what I could say.
 I thanked Cheeta for his time, told him that I would contact him if I needed any more details to help flesh out the article.
-He mustered up that old hollywood fake smile for the camera one last time and then I was off by myself on that long ride back to Los Angeles.
+He mustered up that old Hollywood fake smile for the camera one last time and then I was off by myself on that long ride back to the city of angels.

 © robert sommers 2012